Adam Duvall Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks seventh in MLB.
+- The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.

-- The Rays' 3.83 team ERA ranks fourth across all MLB pitching staffs.
+- The Rays' 3.82 team ERA ranks third among all league pitching staffs.

-- Rays pitchers combine to give up 145 home runs (1.1 per game), the third-fewest in baseball.
+- Rays pitchers combine to allow the third-fewest home runs in baseball (146 total, 1.1 per game).

-- The righty last appeared on Wednesday against the Miami Marlins, when he threw 6 1/3 scoreless innings while giving up four hits.
+- His last time out was on Friday against the Cleveland Guardians, when the right-hander threw seven innings, surrendering three earned runs while giving up seven hits.

+- The 30-year-old has put up a 3.17 ERA and 11.5 strikeouts per nine innings in 16 games this season, while allowing a batting average of .205 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.